BioGRID/BioGRID-4.3/README.md

-# BioGRID
+# BioGRID 4.3
-This repository contains the entire codebase for the BioGRID web application.
+This repository contains the entire codebase for the BioGRID 4.3 web application.

+## STATUS
+* IN PROGRESS

 ## Requirements
 * GIT 2.23+ (https://git-scm.com/download)